mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

 ```

 We can automatically generate this definition by processing the type signatures
 of the methods in the class.
-Parameters that are "a" should have "f" applied
+Parameters that are `a` should have `f` applied
-to them, and results of type "a" should have "g" applied to them.
+to them, and results of type `a` should have `g` applied to them.

 By extending this rewriting to more cases, we can get more sophisticated
 derivers.
-For example, it could be specified that a result of type "f a"
+For example, it could be specified that a result of type `f a`
-should have "fmap g" applied to it.
+should have `fmap g` applied to it.

 Runtime Instances